DeltaGa/ctk_toggle/README.md

 # ctk_toggle: CustomTkinter Toggle Buttons and Groups

 ## Overview
-`ctk_toggle` is a lightweight Python package for creating toggle buttons and groups using CustomTkinter.
+`ctk_toggle` is a lightweight and easy-to-use Python package designed to simplify the creation and management of toggle buttons and toggle groups using CustomTkinter.
+With it, you can seamlessly integrate visually appealing toggle buttons into your CustomTkinter-based GUI applications.
+The package supports dynamic group behavior, customizable colors, and robust state management, making it ideal for modern, interactive user interfaces.

 ## Features
 - Create toggle buttons with customizable states.